rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 ## Problems

-* Duplication: The recurrence of the items often means there is duplicate code spread around to handle them.
+* Duplication: The recurrence of the items often means there is a duplicate code spread around to handle them.
 * Abstraction: There may be a missing concept, making the system harder to understand.

 --